yourbasic/api/README.md

 and doesn't want to, worry about the intricacies of garbage collection and threading.
 It just works.

-In the [Fenwick repo][fenwick] I didn't manage to fully hide the implementation:
+In the [fenwick repo][fenwick] I didn't manage to fully hide the implementation:

 - The data type is called `List`, not `Tree`.
 That's because it **does** the job of a list, even though it's implemented as a tree.